agrc/forklift/readme.md

 2. `forklift config init`
 4. `forklift config set --key copyDestinations --value c:\\MapData` - This is where you want your output placed.
 3. `forklift repos --add agrc/parcels` - The agrc/parcesls is the user/repo to scan for Pallets.
+4. `forklift garage open` - Add all connection.sde files to the forklift garage.
 4. `forklift lift`

 ### Development Usage